Search This Blog

 So most of us only knew Justice League members, X-Men and Spidey and that's it.
 After that we got Batman, X-Men and Spidey movies that kinda reinforce that.

 It was only through the MCU that we really started finding comics on sale everywhere here, I think, or maybe I didn't pay attention before that because I was just not into it.
+I mean, as I said it was always a thing, it was just kind of unusual.

 My older brother only had two back then, old Iron Man and old Hulk, I took Hulk because I always loved these old Hollywood monsters vibe.
-When I was a kid I was so into Dracula, Frankenstein's monster, werewolves, good ol' ghost stories with victorian haunted mansions and such.
-I don't know why but it's something I always loved and when I think about it most of my fav medias were related to this kind of aesthetic.
+When I was a kid I was so into Dracula, Frankenstein's monster, werewolves, good ol' ghost stories with victorian haunted mansions, you get the vibe.
+My very first memory is from kindergarden.
+If you were nice, you were allowed to borrow a book and I always borrowed the same.
+Couldn't read obviously but it had some pretty nice holo pictures of monsters that I liked a lot (shiny things always got my attention somehow).
+I don't know why but monsters are something I always loved and when I think about it most of my fav medias were always related to this kind of aesthetic.
+I always had a huge huge thing for this kind of horror (or just aesthetic, sometimes it's not horror) featuring monsters and I always had a very very deep soft spot for mad scientists.
+So of course, when I had the choice between Tony Stark and Bruce Banner I took the Bruce Banner road, even if I liked MCU Tony waaaaay more than Bruce back then.

 But instead it focused on Sam.